D-Day 75 and Operation Bolero: Forgotten Lesson of Humanity in War

 For the American forces, quantity problems were compounded by issues of quality.
 Originally planned to be fed from the British larder, the standard British ration fed to the American soldiers was over two pounds less in quantity than what they were accustomed to, and this did not include the discontent over its composition.

-For reasons of morale as well as nutrition,” that American personnel in the U.K. should be fed in manner as close to the garrison ration received at home, “despite added difficulties in storage and distribution.”
+For reasons of morale as well as nutrition,” that American personnel in the U.K. should be fed in a manner as close to the garrison ration received at home, “despite added difficulties in storage and distribution.”
 But upping the amounts shipped to the U.K. was not without difficulty.
 The Shipping Committee to the War Cabinet gave shape to the scale and the challenge of increasing imports, reporting in January of 1944 that “the capacity of the United Kingdom ports and facilities for distribution by the various forms of inland transport will be severely strained” at levels above 12 million tons in the next six months.

 To give further texture to the scale and breadth, when it came to the Post Exchange supplies, the items that were furnished by the hosts included 54 million gallons of beer, almost 100 million chocolate bars, and 15 million prophylactics.